Kyrgyzstan crisis escalates after raid on ex-president's home | DW | 08.08.2019

 Atambayev under investigation

-Parliament lifted the former president's immunity in June as prosecutors seek to charge him on corruption charges.
+Parliament lifted the former president's immunity in June as prosecutors sought to charge him on corruption charges.
 Atambayev was under investigation in five criminal cases, mostly related to corruption.

 Russian President Vladimir Putin met with Jeenbekov and Atambayev in Moscow in July in an attempt to ease tensions between the leaders.